framefork/typed-ids/README.md

 This library provides `ObjectBigIntIdJacksonModule` and `ObjectUuidJacksonModule`, which can be registered automatically via the standard `java.util.ServiceLoader` mechanism, or explicitly.

+## Usage: (de)serialization with Gson

+This library provides `ObjectBigIntIdTypeAdapterFactory` and `ObjectUuidTypeAdapterFactory`, which can be registered automatically via the standard `java.util.ServiceLoader` mechanism, or explicitly.

 ## Usage: (de)serialization with Kotlin Serialization

 This library supports two mechanism for the standard Kotlin Serialization.